Uncover the truth behind common misconceptions about online tutoring and discover how it can empower students to reach their full potential.

 Tutors may supplement in-classroom learning and help children advance two to three times faster than their peers by providing individualized instruction and cooperating closely with teachers and families through high-dose tutoring.
 Teachers can better personalize lessons to specific topic gaps or basic skills that students need to practice in such small groups.
 It’s also easier for a student to build a relationship with a tutor who meets with them many times each week within specific hours.

-Then, based on analytical data from student early alarms, students should be selected for high-dose tutoring.
+Then, based on analytical data from students' early alarms, students should be selected for high-dose tutoring.

 Determine the curriculum categories from here, and make sure that students and tutors are paired appropriately.
 Conduct frequent assessments to determine how well the student is doing and what tactics should be used next.